thefch/image_classification/README.md

 5. construct a histogram with those values.
 	> It will be the histogram with SIFT features for Level 0 of the pyramid.

-6. Create a matrix with the total levels of the pyramid 6.1 Each level will have a number of quadrants
-	6.2 Each  quadrant will be represented with a histogram of its SIFT features.
-	6.3 Then each level will have those histograms concantated into a row, for the pyramid.
+6. Create a matrix with the total levels of the pyramid <br /> 6.1 Each level will have a number of quadrants<br /> 6.2 Each  quadrant will be represented with a histogram of its SIFT features.<br /> 6.3 Then each level will have those histograms concantated into a row, for the pyramid.<br />
 	>In will result into a bigger histogram

 7. Apply the appropriate weight to each level